Jguitian1/CPE322/README.md

-# EE322
+# CPE322

-This is a course repository for EE322
+This is a course repository for CPE322 which is a child of the EE322 Canvas Shell for Stevens Institute of Technology

 ## Intro